 Avoid Highly Processed Canola and Soybean Oils

 The first thing you see when looking at the ingredient list of any mayonnaise is an oil.
 And this is where there’s the most variation in healthfulness.
-Most commonly found mayos are made with soybean oil, which is highly processed, GMO-laden, and high in omega-6 fatty acids.
+Most commonly found mayos are made with soybean oil, which is highly processed and high in omega-6 fatty acids.
 While you need some omega-6 in your system, too much can lead to chronic inflammation.
 That then introduces a host of health problems, including heart disease and arthritis.

 Some good alternatives are oils like avocado and coconut, which have a lower omega-6 fatty acid ratio and are processed at lower temperatures than other commonly found oils like canola.
 That means they retain their heart-healthy properties while having fewer harmful free radicals.